Highest paid footballers: Messi earns over £3m monthly more than Ronaldo | Goal.com

 Messi tops Ronaldo on highest-paid footballers list

-Lionel Messi is the highest paid footballer in the world, beating out Cristiano Ronaldo by over £3 million per month.
+Lionel Messi is the highest paid footballer in Europe, beating out Cristiano Ronaldo by over £3 million per month.

 French publication L’Equipe has released its annual report of the top football salaries and it is no surprise to see the two stars are at the top of the list.